ricardoquesada/unijoysticle2/docs/user_guide.md

 ![twin stick mode](https://lh3.googleusercontent.com/pw/AIL4fc_MqBokDp6iNP9CjfJVIDPorKzkewVF6r139qHNmiq8C2hoTpbLyT_4TRiVXIMbtde3fxuOmS_Ag-RMR6G5KzQKheq6ewwZp-DuR4hjCAeTwgByG_CtxPKVF-rIbSLw0tm3waibuNuze19TpGmP3JacMQ=-h330-no?authuser=0)

 In *Twin Stick mode*, you control both joysticks from only one gamepad.

-Since "Button B" is mapped to "J1 fire" this is great for games like:
+Ideal for Twin Stick games like:

-You can also these Twin Stick games:

 * [Commando 2084][commando2084]
 * [Robotron 2084][robotron2084]

-But also valid for any game that uses "space", like:
+And since "Button B" is mapped to "J1 fire" this is great for games that use "space", like:

 * [Commando][commando] to throw grenades
 * [1942][1942] to do rolls